inbrainz/cerebro/knowledge_units/general/online-shopping.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Online shopping is great!
 It&#039;s very convenient to find everything (or almost everything) without moving from your home.
 However, some say online shopping isn&#039;t good for small stores, but it is also a chance to expand their customer base, isn&#039;t it?
 Are you in the mood for online shopping?
 I recommend you to check [Amazon](https://www.amazon.com/), where you will find anything you want at a wide range of prices.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)